panther-labs/panther/docs/gitbook/log-analysis/rules/panther-cli.md

 ## File Organization

-Navigate to the repository for your custom detections.
+It's best practice to create an internal fork of Panther's open source analysis repository.
+To get started, navigate your local checked out copy of your custom detections.

 We recommend grouping rules based on log type, such as `suricata` or `aws_cloudtrail`.
 Use the open source [Panther Analysis](https://github.com/panther-labs/panther-analysis) packs as a reference.